DeGolyer Library, Central University Libraries,

 JUNETEENTH.
-On June 19 ("Juneteenth"), 1865, Union general Gordon Granger arrived in Galveston and issued General Order Number 3, which read in part, "The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.
-This involves an absolute equality of personal rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired labor."
-The tidings of freedom reached the approximately 250,000 slaves in Texas gradually as individual plantation owners informed their bondsmen over the months following the end of the war.
+On June 19 ("Juneteenth"), 1865, Union general Gordon Granger arrived in Galveston and issued General Order Number 3, which read, "The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.
+This involves an absolute equality of personal rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired labor.
+The freed are advised to remain at their present homes, and work for wages.
+They are informed that they will not be allowed to collect at military posts; and that they will not be supported in idleness either there or elsewhere."
+The tidings of freedom reached the approximately 250,000 slaves in Texas gradually as individual plantation owners informed their slaves over the months following the end of the war.
 The news elicited an array of personal celebrations, some of which have been described in The Slave Narratives of Texas (1974).
-The first broader celebrations of Juneteenth were used as political rallies and to teach freed African American about their voting rights.
+The first broader celebrations of Juneteenth were used as political rallies and to teach freed African Americans about their voting rights.
 Within a short time, however, Juneteenth was marked by festivities throughout the state, some of which were organized by official Juneteenth committees.

 Particular celebrations of Juneteenth have had unique beginnings or aspects.
 In the state capital Juneteenth was first celebrated in 1867 under the direction of the Freedmen's Bureau and became part of the calendar of public events by 1872.
 Juneteenth in Limestone County has gathered "thousands" to be with families and friends.
-At one time 30,000 blacks gathered at Booker T. Washington Park, known more popularly as Comanche Crossing, for the event.
+At one time 30,000 African Americans gathered at Booker T. Washington Park, known more popularly as Comanche Crossing, for the event.
 One of the most important parts of the Limestone celebration is the recollection of family history, both under slavery and since.
-Another of the state's memorable celebrations of Juneteenth occurred in Brenham, where large, racially mixed crowds witness the annual promenade through town.
-In Beeville, black, white, and brown residents have also joined together to commemorate the day with barbecue, picnics, and other festivities.
+Another of the state's memorable celebrations of Juneteenth occurred in Brenham, where large, racially-mixed crowds witness the annual promenade through town.
+In Beeville, residents of all races have also joined together to commemorate the day with barbecues, picnics, and other festivities.

 Juneteenth has also had an impact outside the state.
-Black Texans who moved to Louisiana and Oklahoma have taken the celebration with them.
-In 1991 the Anacostia Museum of the Smithsonian Institution sponsored "Juneteenth '91, Freedom Revisited," featuring public speeches, African-American arts and crafts, and other cultural programs.
+African American Texans who moved to Louisiana and Oklahoma have taken the celebration with them.
+In 1991 the Anacostia Museum of the Smithsonian Institution sponsored "Juneteenth '91, Freedom Revisited," featuring public speeches, African American arts and crafts, and other cultural programs.
 There, as in Texas, the state of its origin, Juneteenth has provided the public the opportunity to recall the milestone in human rights the day represents for African Americans.

 Randolph B. Campbell, "The End of Slavery in Texas: A Research Note," Southwestern Historical Quarterly 88 (July 1984).
 Gregg Cantrell and Elizabeth Hayes Turner, eds., Lone Star Pasts: Memory and History in Texas (College Station: Texas A&M University Press, 2007).
 Doris Hollis Pemberton, Juneteenth at Comanche Crossing (Austin: Eakin Press, 1983).
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.
 William H. Wiggins, Jr., O Freedom!
 Afro-American Emancipation Celebrations (Knoxville: University of Tennessee Press, 1987).
 David A. Williams, The Emancipation Proclamation of 1863 and the Emancipation Proclamation, Texas Style (June 19, 1865) (Austin: Williams Independent Research Enterprises, 1979).